-If you’re in a hurry and just want to find the Best Hybrid Golf Clubs for Beginners and High Handicappers in 2020, then we recommend the Callaway Big Bertha 2019.
+If you’re in a hurry and just want to find the Best Hybrid Golf Clubs for Beginners and High Handicappers in 2023, here’s what we recommend:

 Once considered the red-headed step child in your bag, hybrids have come a long way!
 Im probably giving away my age here but do you remember Corey Pavin and PRGR?!